-A lot of lunch boxes and bags are made out of PVC or other types of plastic that contain endocrine disrupting chemicals like BPA and phthalates, which can cause long-term negative health effects.
+A lot of lunch boxes and bags are made with PVC or other plastics that can contain hormone-disrupting chemicals like BPA and phthalates.

 Related Articles: